Backed by Science. Rigorous testing. Real results.

 Our claims standard

 Efficacy data is presented as independent laboratory–confirmed.
-EPA registration is in progress with the manufacturer, and we will update this page as that status advances — we do not currently represent our products as EPA registered.
+EPA registration is in progress, and we will update this page as that status advances — we do not currently represent our products as EPA registered.
 We describe Shield3 as a persistent barrier layer that complements — does not replace — routine cleaning, we do not claim a fixed duration of protection, and we do not describe treated surfaces as "sterile."

 Case Studies